DestinationHome/Destination-Home-Online/README.md

  ![170836541-94ee2396-cfd6-4017-88b3-135eef2488aa](https://user-images.githubusercontent.com/67494727/171184130-c1944536-e9b9-45db-a4c9-e612ed3f6644.png)

-Earning rewards/items was apart of PlayStation Home's original charm!
-During Home's online beta phase they were more then thousands of rewards from various events, minigames, and even physical PS3 titles to be earned.
+Earning rewards/items were a part of PlayStation Home's original charm!
+During Home's online beta phase they were more than thousands of rewards from various events, minigames, and even physical PS3 titles to be earned.
 Recently I decided to create a full [archive/database](https://github.com/NagatoDEV/PlayStation-Home-Rewards-Archive) for the SCEA/SCEE region of Home to document each unique **PlayStation®Home** Reward object.

 # 🕹️ PlayStation®Home Minigame Compatibility List: